nushell/nushell.github.io/book/modules.md

 Now you've set up a directory where you can put your completion files and you should have some Git completions the next time you start Nushell

 > **Note**
 > This will use the file name (in our example `git` from `git.nu`) as the module name.
-This means some completions might not work if the definition has the base command in it's name.
+This means some completions might not work if the definition has the base command in its name.
 > For example, if you defined our known externals in our `git.nu` as `export extern 'git push' []`, etc. and followed the rest of the steps, you would get subcommands like `git git push`, etc.
 > You would need to call `use completions git *` to get the desired subcommands.
 For this reason, using `main` as outlined in the step above is the preferred way to define subcommands.

 ### Setting environment + aliases (conda style)